 Cost: $14 and up

-The glass art studio in San Rafael is normally open for drop-ins, classes and parties, but during shelter-in-place is offering home delivery kits for decorative glass projects ranging from lively fridge magnets to colorful sun catchers and bike bells.
+The glass art studio in San Rafael is normally open for drop-ins, classes and parties, and they're now offering home delivery kits for decorative glass projects ranging from lively fridge magnets to colorful sun catchers and pop sockets.
 The projects are more suited to for kids ages 5 and up, with parental supervision recommended for younger children.
 Kit delivery is included; drop the designed piece back off at the studio later to be fired in the kiln.

 Each Monday, this darling art studio releases a new art kit, which can be picked up at its location in downtown San Anselmo.
 If you live close by, delivery on Tuesdays is included.
 Past themes have included robot sculpture, batik tapestry and heart garlands.
 Most kits are appropriate for kids ages 5 and up.